‘Heartbreaking’ encounter inspired long view on alcohol

 “There are a lot of unknowns in this field,” she said.
 “We are still just beginning to understand what its effects are on adult health: When people with prenatal alcohol exposure mature, what happens to them?”

-She might have gone her whole life without asking the question, never mind enrolling at Harvard, if it wasn’t for the mother she met 15 years ago at a crisis center in her hometown of Petrozavodsk, a Russian city about 260 miles from St. Petersburg.
-“It was just heartbreaking,” said Shchetinina, who at the time was a law student volunteering at the center.
+She might have gone her whole life without asking the question, never mind enrolling at Harvard, if it wasn’t for the mother she met at the crisis center in her hometown of Petrozavodsk, a Russian city about 260 miles from St. Petersburg.
+“It was just heartbreaking,” said Shchetinina, who at the time was a law student.
 “I started learning more and more about the topic and I got more and more interested in it.”

 The crisis center had ties to a Minnesota nonprofit, today called the Proof Alliance, that focuses on fetal alcohol spectrum disorder.
 Representatives of the organization visited Petrozavodsk to discuss the dangers of drinking during pregnancy.
 Shchetinina listened, learned, and eventually decided to make a break with lawyering and focus squarely on public health.
 She came to the U.S. under the Fulbright program, an educational exchange sponsored by the U.S. government, and earned a master’s degree in public health at the University of Minnesota.
 Her next stop was the Chan School.